 No. Chimneys built before 1940 are often raw brick (without terracotta liners).
 Unlined masonry chimneys do not meet code and are not safe to use.
 They cannot be swept, but we can work with you to bring your chimney up to code.

 There can be.
 If a chimney is particularly tall, and/or the roof is particularly steep or difficult to access (e.g. slate shingles), then safety equipment or scaffolding — or in rare cases a man lift — may be required.
-We always try to sweep chimneys in the most cost efficient and effective manner, but sometimes safety equipment or scaffolding fees may apply.
-The minimum safety equipment fee is $25, when necessary.
+We always try to sweep chimneys in the most efficient and cost effective manner, but sometimes safety equipment or scaffolding fees may apply.
+The minimum safety equipment fee is $50, when necessary.

 Only if your home is more than 20 miles from our shop.
 For locations more than 20 miles from our showroom, we do apply a nominal trip charge to cover vehicle expenses and travel time.
 Please see our service pricing page for more details.
 Neighbors can schedule sweeps together to split the charge (although due to limited office staffing, we do request that you and your neighbors coordinate that with one another).

 Sometimes third degree creosote (a black, shiny, tarry, and highly flammable coating on the flue tiles) cannot be removed with a regular chimney brush.
 It requires a device that rotates chains rapidly to break up the glazed creosote.
 While this process does not harm tiles in good condition, it can cause previously damaged liners to separate.
 Rotary sweeps are generally necessary for third-degree creosote and/or direct connect installations.
 Our staff will be happy to discuss your specific questions, so just give us a call.
 And check out our glossary of terms page for more information.